 currently enrolled students*

 *from 59 countries, 47 US states and the District of Columbia, and from Puerto Rico, Guam, and the US Virgin Islands.
 This information reflects faculty and enrolled students as of September 20181.

 Department of Occupational Therapy

-The NYU Steinhardt Department of Occupational Therapy is one of the nation’s oldest, largest, and most highly rated.
+The NYU Steinhardt Department of Occupational Therapy is one of the nation’s oldest, largest, and most highly rated2.
 We are committed to developing ethical, highly skilled students who will respond to society’s ever-changing needs as practitioners, leaders, scholars, and researchers in the field of occupational therapy.
 Graduates of the department are prepared not only to deliver the highest-quality care in a variety of professional settings but also pursue a range of leadership positions in the field.